Garden styles may be endless, but where to start doesn’t have to be overwhelming.

 Site management is a bit broader than maintenance.
 Management treats the site and the local ecosystem as a design partner and recognizes that a garden will always be influenced by the wider site.
 Management includes invasive species suppression as well as native habitat restoration and conservation strategies.

-• Design usually starts at $375 for a 100 sq foot site, but will always vary by the intersection of project size, scope, and complexity.
+Design can start around $385 for a 100 sq foot site, but price will always vary by the intersection of project size, scope, and complexity.
 Cost is something we are happy to discuss and navigate with clients, as each project is unique.

 Aside from its psychoactive properties, cannabis is a gorgeous garden annual that comes in several shapes, colors, and sizes.